Gilgamesh flood myth: Alternative translations

-Lines 146-147 in Gilgamesh XI are usually translated "I ... made sacrifice, incense I placed on the peak of the mountain."
+Lines 146-147 in Gilgamesh XI are usually translated as "I ... made sacrifice, incense I placed on the peak of the mountain."
 Similarly "I poured out a libation on the peak of the mountain."
 But Kovacs provides this translation of line 156: "I offered incense in front of the mountain-ziggurat."
 Parpola provides the original Akkadian for this sentence: "áš-kun sur-qin-nu ina UGU ziq-qur-rat KUR-i" Áš-kun means I-placed; sur-qin-nu means offering; ina-(the preposition) means on-(upon); UGU means top-of; ziq-qur-rat means temple tower; and KUR-i means hilly.
 Parpola's glossary (page 145) defines ziq-qur-rat as "temple tower, ziggurat" and refers to line 157 so he translates ziq-qur-rat as temple tower in this context.
 The sentence literally reads "I placed an offering on top of a hilly ziggurat."
 A ziggurat was an elevated platform or temple tower where priests made offerings to the temple god.
 Most translators of line 157 disregard ziq-qur-rat as a redundant metaphor for peak.
 There is no authority for this other than previous translations of line 157.
 Kovacs' translation retains the word ziggurat on page 102.

 One of the Sumerian cities with a ziggurat was Eridu located on the southern branch of the Euphrates River next to a large swampy low-lying depression known as the apsû.
 The only ziggurat at Eridu was at the temple of the god Ea (Enki), known as the apsû-house.
 In Gilgamesh XI, line 42 the flood hero said "I will go down [the river] to the apsû to live with Ea, my Lord."

-Lines 189–192 (lines 198–201) in Gilgamesh XI are usually translated "Then godEnlil came aboard the boat.
+Lines 189–192 (lines 198–201) in Gilgamesh XI are usually translated as "Then godEnlil came aboard the boat.
 He took hold of my hand and brought me on board.
 He brought aboard my wife and made her kneel at my side.
 Standing between us, he touched our foreheads to bless us."
 In the first sentence "Then dingir-kabtu came aboard the boat" the Akkadian determinative dingir is usually translated as "god", but can also mean "priest" Dingir-kabtu literally means "divine important-person".
 Translating this as Enlil is the translator's conjecture.